 Have a face mist with you for instant hydration throughout the day.
-Every week use a Sheet Mask to really hydrate your skin and restore the moisture lost throughout the week.
-This will help boost your collagen, which will keep your skin plump, and prevent the wrinkles and premature ageing which comes with dry skin.
-To get 30% off your first months worth of Sheet Masks, click through this link!
+Using a sheet mask weekly can really hydrate your skin and restore the moisture lost throughout the week.

 Oily skin is pretty easy to spot, as your skin will get progressively oiler and greasier as the day goes on and you might find your makeup has run down your face.
 You’re more prone to clogged pores and breakouts when you have oily skin, too but to make up for it, you're skin ages much slower than those with drier skin.

 Use a cleanser that includes clay, that way it can cut through the oil your skin produced overnight or use one with salicylic acid to mildly exfoliate.
 Then use a serum with either niacinamide, salicylic acid or tea tree that will help balance your skins oil levels and continue stripping that oil down.
 Finish with a lightweight moisturizer, like a water gel, so you can still keep your skin hydrated but it won’t be too heavy either.